Tamás Waliczky

-Tamás Waliczky (born in 1959, in Budapest, Hungary), is a Hungarian artist and animator, known for his new media art.
+Tamás Waliczky (born in 1959, in Budapest) is a Hungarian artist and animator, known for his new media art.

 Biography

 Tamás Waliczky started out by creating cartoon films (1968–1983), whilst working as a painter, illustrator and photographer.
 He began working with computers in 1983.
 He was artist-in-residence at the Zentrum für Kunst und Medientechnologie (ZKM) in 1992, and subsequently a member of the Institute's research staff (1993–1997).
 Later taking up a guest professorship at the Hochschule der Bildenden Künste Saar (HBK Saar) in Saarbrücken (1997–2002).

 Institute of Advanced Media Arts and Sciences (IAMAS) in Gifu, Japan, chose Waliczky as artist-in-residence for 1998 to 1999.

-From 2003 until 2005 he was professor at Institut für Mediengestaltung (IMG), Fachhochschule Mainz.
-From 2005 to 2010 he was at HBK Saar, this time as a full-time professor.
+From 2003 until 2005, he was professor at Institut für Mediengestaltung (IMG), Fachhochschule Mainz.
+From 2005 to 2010, he was at HBK Saar, this time as a full-time professor.
 As of 2010, he is a professor at the School of Creative Media at the City University of Hong Kong.

 His works have won numerous international awards, including the 1989 Golden Nica at the Prix Ars Electronica, Linz, and has been shown in several exhibitions worldwide, including the Lyon Biennale, the ICC Gallery Tokyo, and the Multimediale Karlsruhe.
 His works are currently in several public collections, including the Centre Georges Pompidou, Paris or the Ludwig Museum, Budapest.

 Tamas Waliczky has been selected to represent Hungary at the 58th Venice Biennale, in 2019.